Learning about RideWithGPS: Introduction

 This turned out to be a fortuitous turn of events because although the Lafayette Public House has a really nice biergarten feel and the food is decent, it closes early being mainly a breakfast/lunch venue and the menu is limited.
 Tutu’s on the other hand does a real dinner service and the menu has a variety of comfort food.
 Oh, and they do fish really well and it’s almost always my go-to choice.
 We got there just in time because within 15 minutes the outdoor tables went from less than half-filled to brimming with eager diners.

 Our ride and dinner conversations were one of the more wide ranging ones I’ve had in a long while.
 Joe and Lamberto recently got back from a two-week road trip in the Southwest; Joe got new cycling shoes that he was trying out on this very ride.
-Other topics included: getting the latest Covid shot, the number of older men who are coming out later in life; the pros and cons of revocable trusts and wills; touring Taiwan; gluten intolerance; prediabetes; filipino restaurants in Lafayette (there’s only one); real versus dumbed down Chinese restaurants (cough PF Chang’s cough), the US Bicycling Hall of Fame in Davis; cycling in the Delta; and pet insurance.
+Other topics included: getting the latest Covid shot, the number of older men who are coming out later in life; the pros and cons of revocable trusts and wills; touring Taiwan; gluten intolerance; prediabetes; Filipino restaurants in Lafayette (there’s only one); real versus dumbed down Chinese restaurants (cough PF Chang’s cough), the US Bicycling Hall of Fame in Davis; cycling in the Delta; and pet insurance.
 Was there any talk about the club?
 Strangely enough, almost none.

 It was very dark by now.
 Then our very helpful waitperson naturally offered us dessert.
 Despite their best efforts to eat better, J&L requested a raspberry crumble.
 With a lot of ice cream.
 Some people just can’t skip dessert!
 After it arrived they offered some of it to us, which we declined despite its very appealing nature.
 Whoever said “nothing tastes as good as the way thin feels” was obviously demented.